What you need to know about couples counseling

 - Talk to your significant other and come to an agreement/commitment on 12 therapy sessions.
 Decide on availability.

-- Create a client account online and complete online intake forms.
+- Create a client portal account online and complete online intake forms.
 Invitation to the client portal will be emailed to you.

 - Make a list of all the issues and or changes you “feel or think” needs to occur for your relationship to be successful.